netplusdesign/home-performance-flask-api/README.md

 Attibutes

-  * start -- date (just date for now, time is not supported)
+  * start -- date, range includes start date. (time is ignored).
+Ex.
+2014-12-01
+  * end -- date, range does _not_ include end date. (time is ignored).
+Ex.
+2014-12-01
-  * duation -- i int, combined with hour(s), day(s) or month(s).
-Examples: 1month, 2months, 1year
+  * duration -- string, time factor added to start, combined with hour(s), day(s) or month(s).
+Ex.
+1month, 2months, 1year (Currently only addative to start date.
+If supplied, will override end date.)
-  * interval -- options are years, months, days or hours
+  * interval -- int, options are years, months or days, hours.
+Not all intervals work on all views.

 ### api/houses/:house_id/temperatures/

 Status: Not implemented

-List of defaults for Angular app
+List of values for selected

 Should I have an endpoint for circuits and temperatures?
-Or just serve these from the devices endpoint?
+Or just serve these from the devices endpoint, or both?

-api/houses/:house_id/devices/:device_id/?data=field1,field2,field3

-api/houses/0/devices/10/?data=used+solar+net

-api/houses/0/devices/5+10/?data=used+solar+net
+api/houses/:house_id/devices/:device_id/?fields=field1,field2,field3

+api/houses/0/devices/10/?fields=used,solar,net

+api/houses/0/devices/5,10/?fields=used,solar,net

 ### api/houses/:house_id/views/defaults/